arendst/Tasmota/README.md

 <img src="https://github.com/ascillato/Sonoff-Tasmota_KNX/blob/development/.github/Config_Menu.jpg" />
 <img src="https://github.com/ascillato/Sonoff-Tasmota_KNX/blob/development/.github/KNX_menu.jpg" />

+_Note on KNX communication enhancement option: As Wifi Multicast communication is not reliable in some wifi router due to IGMP problems or Snooping, an enhancement was implemented.
+This option increase the reliability by reducing the chances of losing telegrams, sending the same telegram 3 times.
+In practice it works really good and it is enough for normal home use.
+When this option is on, Tasmota will ignore toggle commands by KNX if those are sent more than 1 toggle per second.
+Just 1 toggle per second is working fine._

 **1) Setting Several Sonoff to be controlled as one by a Home Automation System:**